Regency era: Municipal government

-Focused on the Municipal Corporations Act of 1835.
+Focused on the Municipal Corporations Act 1835.

 Chartism

 Chartism was a large-scale working-class protest movement for political reform that erupted from 1838 to 1857 and was strongest in 1839, 1842 and 1848.
 It was based in industrial cities where workers depended on single industries and were subject to wild swings in economic activity.
 The main activity was canvassing for petitions with thousands—even millions—of signatures that demanded reform.
 The petitions demanded six democratic reforms: